-- 1. Configure the Testing Station acting as a host to Check Bit 3 of the OACS field in the Identify Controller Data Structure to determine if the DUT supports Namespace Management.
-If Bit 3 is not set to 0, this test is not applicable. - 2.
+- 1. Check the NVME Specification version supported by DUT using the value reported in the Identify Controller Data Structure VER field (83:80).
+If the DUT supports v2.0 or higher skip this test. - 2.
+Configure the Testing Station acting as a host to Check Bit 3 of the OACS field in the Identify Controller Data Structure to determine if the DUT supports Namespace Management.
+If Bit 3 is not set to 0, this test is not applicable. - 3.
 Perform an I/O Command Set Independent Identify for CNS=08h using a NSID =FFFFFFFh.